kmmv/DatingApp/011AddingPhotoUploadFunctionality.md

 *. from the github issues page - recommend to extend our Uploader *. on the photo-editor.component.ts this.uploader.onAfterAddingFile = (file) = {file.withCredentials = false;}
 *. complete the html on the photo-editor.component.html

+- To display which is the main photo
+-
+lab 113 Adding the Set Main photo functionality
+*. on the API controller create POST method SetMainPhoto on the PhotoController *.
+Add GetMainPhotoForUser on the IDatingRepository to support SetMainPhoto *.
+After completing SetMainPhoto, update the main photo by testing using PostMan

+lab 114 Adding the Set Main photo functionary on the SPA *.
+On the SPA, src\_services\user.services.ts ass setMainPhoto *.
+Goto photo-editor.component.ts import userService in the constructor *.
+And add setMainPhoto to set the photo
+*. goto photo-editor.component.html
+*. add (click)="setMainPhoto(photo)" , disabled and styling functionality to the button

+- now the main photo is set but this is only visible when the browser is refreshed
+- array filter method, because it is returning an array we have to set an element by specifying [0]

+lab 115  Using the array filter method to provide instant feedback in the SPA *. inside the subscribe method of setMainPhoto
+*.
+The button is changed to green and the currentMain variable is set by the following code *. this.currentMain = this.photos.filter(p => p.isMain === true)[0];

+- Now we need to display the photo on the main photo box without refreshing the browser

+lab 116 Output properties revisited
+*.
+ON the photo-editor.component add an output property
+*. @Output() getMemberPhotoChange = new EventEmitter<string>();
+*.
+Add emitter function this.getMemberPhotoChange.emit(photo.url); inside setMainPhoto *.
+Implement the (getMemberPhotoChange)="updateMainPhoto($event)" inside the member-edit.compoenent.html
+*.
+Implement the updateMainPhoto (from above line) insdiee member-edit.compoenent.ts